dimroc/ga-ruby-on-rails-for-devs/class/10-rspec-refactor.md

 A Model Spec
 ------------

-A simple test can execute model validations and ensure they perform as expected.
+A simple spec can execute model validations and ensure they perform as expected.
 Create `spec/models/thing_spec.rb`.

     require 'spec_helper'